 Questions: Should I be concerned about 6 weeks pregnant cramping, back pain or spotting?
 What should my 6 weeks pregnant belly look like?

-If you’ve finally reached your 6th weeks of pregnancy, your baby is growing, and for sure, you do want any complications to occur.
+If you’ve finally reached your 6th week of pregnancy, your baby is growing, and for sure, you do not want any complications to occur.
 Any cramps, spotting or severe back pain can easily make you concerned.

 Are you worried why you have belly cramps in your 6th week of pregnancy?
 Do you feel cramps more on the right or left side of your abdomen?
 Are you experiencing vaginal bleeding too?